Discovering...

 Key spices: Ginger, turmeric, cinnamon, cumin, black pepper, coriander

-Key spices: Cinnamon, ginger, saffron, black pepper
+Key spices: Cinnamon, ginger, saffron, black pepper, orange blossom water

 Whole roasted lamb rubbed with a cumin-paprika spice paste and slow-roasted until the meat falls off the bone.
 Served communally at celebrations and weddings.